mina-genee/AI-Daily-Inbox-Recap/README.md

 ```bash
 npm install -g @google/gemini-cli
 ```
 *   **(If you get an error saying 'npm not found' or 'zsh: command not found: npm'):** Your computer needs a tool called Node.js.
-Don't worry, you can install it instantly!
-Just paste this code and hit Enter:
-    ```bash
+    1. Go to **[nodejs.org](https://nodejs.org)** in your web browser.
-    curl -fsSL https://fnm.vercel.sh | bash && source ~/.zshrc && fnm install --lts
+    2. Click the button to download the **"LTS" (Long Term Support)** version.
-    ```
+    3. Open the downloaded file and run the installer (just click "Next" through the default settings).
-    *Once that finishes, try the `npm install` command from Step 2 again.*
+    4. Once finished, **close your Terminal window entirely and open a new one**.
+Then try the `npm install` command again!
 *   **(If you get a permission error):** try: `sudo npm install -g @google/gemini-cli`.
 *   **🔐 Password Warning:** When you type `sudo`, it will ask for your computer password. **You will not see any characters (not even stars) as you type.** This is normal!
 Just type your password and hit `Enter`.